JuliaAI/DearDiary.jl/docs/src/tutorial.md

 Tracking.initialize_database()
 ```

-This will create a local SQLite database file named `deardiary.db` in the current
+This will create a local SQLite database file named `tracking.db` in the current
 directory.

 ## Creating a new project and experiment